Ruth Anderson, Baroness Anderson of Stoke-on-Trent: Parliamentary career

-In October 2015, Smeeth was given an adjournment debate on holiday hunger.
+In October 2015 Smeeth was given an adjournment debate on holiday hunger.

-In June 2016, Smeeth resigned her post as Parliamentary Private Secretary (PPS) to the shadow Northern Ireland and Scotland teams, alongside others, in protest at Jeremy Corbyn's leadership.
-She supported Owen Smith in the failed attempt to replace him in the 2016 Labour Party (UK) leadership election.
+In June 2016 Smeeth resigned her post as Parliamentary Private Secretary (PPS) to the shadow Northern Ireland and Scotland teams, alongside others, in protest at Jeremy Corbyn's leadership.
+She supported Owen Smith in the failed attempt to replace him in the 2016 Labour leadership election.

-In June 2016, Smeeth campaigned for the UK to remain in the European Union.
+Smeeth campaigned for the UK to remain in the European Union in the approach to the 2016 referendum.
 Her constituency voted for Brexit by 72.1%.
-In November 2016, Smeeth said "I’ll be voting for us to move to Article 50.
+In November 2016, Smeeth said "I'll be voting for us to move to Article 50.
 The general public, especially in Stoke-on-Trent, sent a very clear message with some parts of my constituency voting 80/20 to leave.
 My whole priority and focus is how we can make it work".